-Policy Issues Raised by the FPLP and the TOP
+Policy Issues Raised by the FPLP and TOP

-A recurring issue with the FPLP has been whether to levy federal payments to low-income persons.
-Imposing a continuous levy on payments to these individuals might cause or exacerbate financial hardship.
-Responding to pressure from the National Taxpayer Advocate (NTA), the IRS placed a low-income filter (LIF) on the FPLP in January 2011 to prevent low-income persons from having their federal payments levied.
-The eligibility requirements for the filter do not exempt all low-income persons from the FPLP.
+A recurring issue with the FPLP has been whether to levy federal payments to low-income persons at risk of experiencing financial hardship.
+Responding to a study by the National Taxpayer Advocate (NTA), the IRS placed a low-income filter (LIF) on the FPLP in January 2011 to prevent low-income persons from having their federal payments levied.
+However, if a low-income taxpayer has an unfiled return indicator in his/her tax record, that individual is excluded from the filter and subject to the FPLP.
+The NTA has urged the IRS to eliminate this exclusion, but the IRS so far has indicated that it will not do so.

-A contentious issue with the TOP has been offsetting the EITC to pay delinquent federal student loan debt.
+A recurring issue with the TOP has been offsetting the EITC to pay off delinquent federal student loan debt.
 The credit is refundable.
 Refunds received by EITC recipients who have defaulted on federal student loan payments are subject to offset under the TOP.
-Some have called for exempting the EITC from offset because of its financial benefits for low-income persons with federal student loan debt.
+Some argue that the EITC should be exempt from offset for low-income persons with federal student loan debt.